Dodsworth (1936): William Wyler’s Masterful Marital Melodrama, Starring Oscar Nominated Walter Huston

 While on the luxury cruise to London, Sam meets Edith Cortright (Mary Astor), an American divorcee living in Italy, who is sympathetic to his eagerness to expand his horizons and learn new things.

-Meanwhile, Fran indulges in a light flirtation with a handsome officer (David Niven), only to retreat when he suggests it become more serious.
+Meanwhile, Fran get involved in a flirt with a handsome officer (David Niven), only to retreat when he suggests it become more serious.
+The flirt causes embarrassment to all involved.

 In Paris, Fran deludes herself that she is a suave and sophisticated world traveler, in contrast to Sam, who’s only interested in the usual tourist sights and inspecting foreign auto works.

-He is happily welcomed by not only his old friends, but also his daughter (Kathrun Marlowe) and new son-in-law (John Payne), who have moved into her parents’ old mansion.
+Back home, Sam is happily welcomed by not only his old friends, but also his daughter (Kathrun Marlowe) and new son-in-law (John Payne), who have moved into her parents’ mansion.
 Soon, though, Sam realizes that life back home has left him behind.
-His Dodsworth manager in Europe confirms that Fran is dating Iselin, which makes him immediately go to Europe.
+Angry and frustrated, everything seems to irritate him.
+Things get worse, when his Dodsworth European manager confirms that Fran is dating Iselin.
+He decides to leave immediately to stop his wife.

-Fran tries to deny the affair, but breaks down when Sam reveals he has summoned Iselin to confirm.
-She begs for forgiveness, and Sam, still enamored of their shared past, decides give their marriage another chance.
+Fran denies the affair, but breaks down when Sam reveals he had summoned Iselin to confirm.
+She begs for forgiveness, and Sam, still enamored of their shared past, decides to give their marriage another chance.

 However, it is evident that they have grown far apart—not least when news of their first grandchild arrives.
 Initially excited, Fran is dissatisfied with the idea of being a grandmother.
 She eventually informs Sam that she wants a divorce after all, after the younger Baron Kurt von Obersdorf (gregory Gaye) tells her he would marry her if she were free.